wonderingabout/gtp2ogs-tutorial/docs/2-common-generate-the-apikey.md

 Wait until a moderator answers you

-When they do it for you, your beta ogs bot account will have a grey name and if you go to the bot profile page, you will see that the the beta bot admin is now your beta user account
+When they do it for you, your beta ogs bot account will have a grey name, so now your beta ogs bot account is a true bot account (because it has a grey name now)

+Now, visit your beta OGS bot profile page, you will see that the the beta bot admin is now your beta user account, for example in my case metaphysician splurgist :) (beta user account) is now the beta bot admin

-Now that your bot has a grey name, connect to your beta user account, and go to the profile page of your beta bot account
+Now that your bot has a grey name, connect to your beta user account, and visit the profile page of your beta bot account

-For example, i connect to this betaogs user account https://beta.online-go.com/player/786/
+For example, i connect to this betaogs user account metaphysician splurgist :) in this example https://beta.online-go.com/player/786/

-Then go to the profile page of my betaogs bot here : https://beta.online-go.com/player/787
+Then i open the profile page of my beta ogs bot account meta--金毛测试-20b here : https://beta.online-go.com/player/787

 ![beta1](https://raw.githubusercontent.com/wonderingabout/gtp2ogs-tutorial/master/pictures/beta%201.png)

 ![beta2](https://github.com/wonderingabout/gtp2ogs-tutorial/blob/master/pictures/beta%202.png?raw=true)

-Then scroll down a little the profile, and you will see the API Key window on the right side in “Bot Controls” (same as screenshot above) :
+Then scroll down a little the profile of your beta bot account, and you will see the API Key window on the right side in “Bot Controls” (same as screenshot above).
+On the "Bot controls" box :

 - If no API Key number appears (53e4288… in my example), click “generate API key
 - Then give your bot any name in bot engine (for example for me “PhoenixGo 20b”), the name will appear in “Engine” description of the profile
 - and click “Save”

-An API key is like a password, we will use it to connect directly to your bot on OGS later, please dont share it !
+An API key is like a password, we will use it to connect directly to your bot on beta OGS later (and later to your official ogs bot account too), please dont share it !

 You should see an “Engine” line : with the name you chose (for example “PhoenixGo 20b”)

 The steps for official ogs are the exact same, but with official ogs accounts

-The steps will be different if you are on windows or linux
+The next steps will be different if you are on windows or linux

 - [Next Page (FOR LINUX) ->](/docs/3A0-FOR-LINUX.md)
 - [Next Page (FOR WINDOWS) ->](/docs/3B0-FOR-WINDOWS.md)